Black And Orange Birds: 16 Species in North America

 American Robin

-You must have seen an American Robin at least once, if not every day.
-It’s a common species in North America that also visits backyards looking for earthworms, sunflower seeds, peanut hearts, and fruits.
-Its average body length is 7.9 to 11 inches, so we can say it’s a medium-sized bird.
+If you live in the U.S, you have probably seen an American Robin at least once, if not every day.
+They are a common species that commonly visits backyards across the country looking for earthworms, sunflower seeds, peanut hearts, and fruits.

-Though it’s a resident species, it’s also a short-distance migrant with a breeding range in Canada and wintering grounds in Mexico and Florida.
-In the wild, it inhabits woodlands, fields, and parks.
-A female robin starts building the nest from inside, unlike other species that begin with the outer structure and then furnish it with soft materials.
+Although it’s a resident species, it’s also a short-distance migrant with a breeding range in Canada and wintering grounds in Mexico and Florida.
+In the wild, American robins inhabit woodlands, fields, and parks.
+Female robins build their nests from inside out, unlike other species that begin with the outer structure and then furnish it with soft materials.

 12. Spotted Towhee